meldeleon/recipes/entrees/korean_short_ribs_slow_cooker.md

 * Small handful of roughly chopped fresh cilantro
 * Kosher salt & freshly ground pepper

+### NB:
-### NB: This was adopted from https://nomnompaleo.com/post/3762844557/slow-cooker-korean-grass-fed-short-ribs, but is NOT a paleo recipe.
+* This was adapted from https://nomnompaleo.com/post/3762844557/slow-cooker-korean-grass-fed-short-ribs, but is NOT a paleo recipe.

 ---